|Closing date ||17:30, Thursday 24 September 2015|

 |Contact||Regina OShea, Natalie Byrne|

-The Arts Council announces Round 2 of the Festivals and Events Scheme (FES).
-The Council recognises the distinctive role arts festivals play in sustaining a vibrant arts profile at a local level.
-Festivals provide opportunities for audiences and artists to experience new work and ways of making work.
+The Arts Council announces Round 1 of the Festivals and Events Scheme 2016 (FES).
+The Council recognises the distinctive role arts festivals play in sustaining a vibrant and sustainable arts profile at a local level.
+Festivals provide opportunities for artists and audiences to experience new work and ways of making work.
 The Council acknowledges the valuable contribution made by voluntary committees in developing these festivals.
 The scheme will be open to multi-disciplinary festivals, single artform festivals.
 Events may be programmed over a number of months (e.g. a concert series).
 There are two strands of funding available:

 - Strand 1: Up to €10,000

 - Strand 2: Between €10,001 and €20,000

-The Festivals and Events Scheme is open to organisations that promote festivals or events with a clear artistic purpose that will take place in the second half of the calendar year 2015.
+The Festivals and Events Scheme is open to organisations that promote festivals or events with a clear artistic purpose that will take place in the first half of the calendar year 2016.

 Selecting the correct Strand